PPCA2014/ppca_soa/README.md

 * OAuth2 authentication (in progress);

-* Front-end lightweight and optimized for service-oriented computing in HTML5 e Angular 2 (Project in https://github.com/eliot-framework/eliot).
+* Front-end lightweight and optimized for service-oriented computing in HTML5 and Angular 2.
+Source code of the project in <https://github.com/eliot-framework/eliot>.